ericsingletonjr/tetrisUnity/README.md

-# Tetris built in Unity - Quick DD
+# Tetris built in Unity - QDD

 This is for learning how to build the classic game Tetris within the Unity IDE.
 This is to help further solidify the understanding of things such as Prefabs as well as creating a grid that checks whether specific arrays have fully been met